vasily-kartashov/vasily-kartashov.github.io/_posts/2015-11-12-jpa-and-postgresql-json.md

 }
 ```

-The converter that would convert between database data and the domain Status object contains quite a bit of boilerplate.
+And a converter class can convert between the database data and the domain `Status` object, taking care of the unpleasant serialization and deserialization work:

 ```java
 @Converter